adilbekm/trump_tweets/README.md

 # All the President's Tweets #

+#### All Tweets Sent by 45th President of the United States Donald J. Trump (2017-2020) ####

 ![Random tweets][img1]

-#### Tweets sent by 45th President of the United States Donald Trump (2017 - 2020) ####
+October 25, 2020

-This is the collection of all 22,788 tweets Donald Trump has sent between January 1, 2017 and October 25, 2020.
+This is the collection of 22,788 tweets sent by Donald Trump between January 1, 2017 and October 25, 2020.

-You can view any of the tweets from this this dataset at Twitter.com by replacing the ending of this link with the tweet's id and opening it in a web browser:
+You can view any of the tweets from this this dataset at Twitter.com by replacing the ending of this link with the tweet's id and opening it in a browser:

 https://twitter.com/realDonaldTrump/status/tweet-id-here